-DCM.c Code Structure

-The DCM module will provide the functionality that has been discussed through out this document.
-While the DCM module will not handle the stabilization functionality directly, this will be determined by main.c, DCM will provide the orientation of the aircraft.
-Based on the calculated orientation information and the current command that is being sent to the aircraft, main.c will be able to determine the signal that is necessary to send to the servos to achieve the desired movement.

 IMU Sensor Board Schematic

 The IMU schematic provides the necessary circuitry for the sensors that are required by the DCM method that is implemented to provide orientation information to the quad-copter.
-The circuit currently encompasses a two axis electronic gyroscope for pitch and roll measurements, a single axis gyroscope for yaw measurements, a three axis accelerometer for that will provide pitch and roll drift correction and lastly, a three axis magnetometer for yaw drift correction.
+The circuit currently encompasses a two axis electronic gyroscope for pitch and roll measurements, a single axis gyroscope for yaw measurements, a three axis accelerometer that provides pitch and roll drift correction and lastly, a three axis magnetometer for yaw drift correction.
 There are three different voltages that are required for the operation of the IMU sensors: 3.3V, 2.5V and 1.8V.
-A main power signal will be sent to the IMU sensor board via the power circuitry on the control board that is derived from the dedicated electronic battery.
-This power signal is designated 3.3V_POWER in the schematic below.
+A main power signal is sent to the IMU sensor board via the power circuitry on the control board that is derived from the dedicated electronic battery.
+This power signal is designated 3.3V_POWER in Figures 37 through Figure 44.